(This is a summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature.

 Another way of understanding his metaphysics is to consider the 4 causes, four questions we can ask about a thing in order to understand it: 1) material cause—what something is made of?
 2) formal cause—what kind of thing is it?
 3) efficient cause—what caused it to exist?
 And 4) final cause—what is its purpose or function?
 [This works well to understand human artifacts like statues or books, but the idea of a final cause is harder to determine for people, much less for inanimate objects.
 Aristotle is expressing a teleological view of reality—the idea that nature is goal-oriented.
 [This view has been undermined and rejected by modern science.]
 But Aristotle’s analytic nature laid the groundwork for the analysis prevalent in modern philosophy.]

-Theory of Human Nature: The Soul as a Set of Faculties, Including Rationality – Plato was a dualist who believed that we are composed of two substances, a material body, and immaterial mind.
+Theory of Human Nature: The Soul as a Set of Faculties, Including Rationality – Plato was a dualist who believed that we are composed of two substances, a material body, and an immaterial mind.
 Aristotle rejects this.
 As a biologist, Aristotle recognized that living things include plants as well as human and non-human animals.
 [He says that plants have a vegetative structure (a way of functioning) which is primarily about taking in nutrients, reproducing, and the like.
-Non-human animals have this structure plus a sensitive structure which uses senses to interact with the environment and initiates desires.
+Non-human animals have this structure plus a sensitive structure that uses senses to interact with the environment and initiates desires.
 Human animals add to this a rational structure which makes them unique.]
 Each different thing then has a different structure or form.
 This is its formal cause in his language.
 Thus some things have a richer or more complex form than other things.